Command control is an essential element of the Operations Road Show layout.

 continually re-program them, as they would lose their memory whenever

-taking their control signals.
+a short-circuit occurred during testing.
 Once they were replaced with new ones,

 we had no further problems.

-signals from the rails on the module is that it is possible for signal commands
+is that it is possible for signal commands to be missed if a short

-to be missed if a short circuit on the track has shut down the power district
+circuit on the track has shut down a power district a signal is connected

-it's connected to.
+to.
 This is similar to a situation other modelers have encountered

 when controlling turnouts using accessory decoders.
-Our solution to this was
+Our solution to

-to run a second two-wire DCC track signal bus solely for the train order signals
+this was to run a second two-wire DCC track signal bus solely for

-and phone buzzers beneath the layout.
-While we chose to dedicate a booster
+the train order signals and phone buzzers beneath the layout.
+While

-to controlling this bus, we could have chosen to feed it from one output of
+chosen to feed it from one output of a power manager board connected

-a PM42 power manager connected to one of the other boosters.
+to one of the other boosters.

-The only time we have experienced persistent reception difficulties
+no complaints.
+We have experienced persistent reception difficulties

 We